rbms-bsc/DCRMR/_pages/Glossary/Glossary.md

 Term loosely used in describing a manifestation of an edition, state, impression, etc., showing some visually or bibliographically significant difference from one or more other manifestations of the same edition, state, impression, etc.

 <a name="variant-title">variant title</a>
-A title associated with a resource that differs from a title recorded as a title proper, a parallel title proper, other title information, parallel other title information, earlier title proper, later title proper, key title, or abbreviated title.
+A title associated with a resource that differs from a title recorded as a title proper, a parallel title proper, other title information, parallel other title information, earlier title proper, later title proper, key title, or abbreviated title. *See also* [title](/DCRMR/glossary/#title).

 <a name="verso">verso</a>
 1\.
 The page of a resource intended to read before its facing page (i.e., the left-hand page for left-to-right reading scripts and the right-hand page for right-to-left reading scripts), usually bearing an even page number if the volume is paginated.
 2. The side of a printed sheet intended to be read second. *See also* [recto](/DCRMR/glossary/#recto).